 1. You are asking a specialist recruitment agency to work for free in the hope of getting a fee.

-This forces the recruiter to decide on how likely they are to realise a fee from a specific role/employer and therefore calculate how much effort they are prepared to invest.
+This forces the recruitment agency to decide on how likely they are to realise a fee from a specific role/employer and therefore calculate how much effort they are prepared to invest.

 There are many factors at play in that decision but in crude terms: if you are using four agencies for a role each agency has a 25% chance of filling it (IF you do end up hiring and IF you don’t fill it yourself).
 And also you are saying to each agency “you have just 25% of my commitment”.